UPSC Exam > UPSC Notes > Geology Optional Notes for UPSC > Hydrologic Cycle and Genetic Classification of Water

 Precipitation

-• Cooling of a moist air parcel to the dew point.
+• Cooling air to the dew point.

-• Condensation, which involves the phase change of water vapor into liquid water droplets.
+• Condensation of water vapor into droplets.

 Condensation and Cloud Formation

-• Cloud Condensation Nuclei (CCN):
+• Cloud Condensation Nuclei (CCN)

 Estimating Water Budgets